How to prove sexual harassment at work?

 Recordings, Text Messages, the Paper Trail

-A written or recorded trail of evidence of sexual advances or improper sexual comments is obviously helpful.
+A written or recorded trail of evidence of sexual advances, sexual images, or improper sexual comments is helpful.
 Written communications devoid of explicit sexual material may also collaborate your story.
 For example, repeated invitations to have dinner or drinks may be relevant.
-Evidence that the harasser ignores your work-related emails after rejection preventing you from doing your job is also relevant.
+Evidence that the harasser ignores your work-related emails after rejection preventing you from doing your job may also be relevant.

 Correspondences With Co-Workers, Medical Providers, Family

 The stress of sexual harassment may have physical and/or mental manifestations requiring you to seek medical attention.
 Your medical provider may document that you reported sexual harassment and needed medical treatment as a consequence thereof.
-The more contemporaneous reports and documentation thereof you have, the better.
+Often employees that cannot afford the cost of therapy rely on their primary care physician who may also prescribe medication to help you deal with anxiety and depression as a consequence of harassment.
+The more contemporaneous reports and documentation of sexual harassment you have, the better.

-So if you are not comfortable going to Human Resources, let your co-workers, medical providers, and family know what is going on.
+So if you are unable to rely on Human Resources, let your co-workers, medical providers, and family know what is going on.
+Keeping a journal of events may also be helpful.

 Witnesses and/or Other “Me Too” Victims

-If you were sexually harassed, there are may be other victims.
+If you were sexually harassed, there may be other victims.
 Co-workers who have been there longer than you may know of names.
+Former employees may also be a resource of information.
 We may also find other victims by researching the company’s litigation history.

-Evidence that Supervisors or Agents (HR) Knew or Should Have Known of the Harassing Conduct and Failed to Take Immediate Action
+Evidence that Supervisors or HR Knew or Should Have Known of the Harassing Conduct and Failed to Take Immediate Action

-A company is strictly liable if a supervisor engages in harassment.
-However, if the harasser is a nonsupervisory employee, employer’s liability turns on you showing that the employer knew or should have known of the harassment and failed to take appropriate corrective action.
+Moreover, a company is strictly liable if a supervisor engages in harassment.
+However, if the harasser is a non supervisory employee, employer’s liability turns on you showing that the employer knew or should have known of the harassment and failed to take appropriate corrective action.
 As such, if you are harassed by a co-worker you must show that the Company had notice of harassment.
 A complaint of sexual harassment satisfies the notice requirement.

 Under California law, a Company must treat verbal complaints of sexual harassment the same way as written complaints.
 We recommend that you take the extra step of reporting incidents in writing regardless of whether the harasser is a supervisor or a co-worker.
-Reporting complaints in writing may also show that the harassment was unwelcome.
+Reporting complaints in writing is also one way of showing that the harassment was unwelcome.

-Document and pay attention to how the Company responds to your Complaints of harassment.
-A Company has a legal obligation to prevent sexual harassment, by including but not limited to, investigating your complaint in a fair manner and taking remedial action if necessary.
+Document and pay attention to how your employer responds to your complaints of harassment.
+An employer has a legal duty to prevent sexual harassment, by including but not limited to, investigating your complaint in a fair manner and taking remedial action if necessary.

-Once you report sexual harassment, the ball is in the employer’s court to comply with California’s mandate to take action to prevent sexual harassment.
-Refusal to do so gives rise to an additional claim of failure to prevent sexual harassment.
-Employer’s refusal may also evidence that it condoned the sexual harassment.
+The employer must comply with California’s mandate to take action to prevent sexual harassment.
+Refusal to do so may give rise to an additional claim of failure to prevent sexual harassment and may also give evidence that the employer condoned the sexual harassment.

 Employers try to avoid a paper trail.
-After a conversation, send a follow-up email summarizing/documenting the conversation and the steps the Company intends to take.
-These correspondences are also relevant to show that you were cooperating.
+After a conversation, send a follow-up email summarizing/documenting the conversation and the steps the employer intends to take to protect you from harassment.
+These correspondences are also relevant to show that you were cooperating with any investigation and that the employer had notice of your complaint of harassment.

 Good Job Performance